beebooplena/concert-booking/README.md

     'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
 }

-* Write python3 manage.py migrate
+* in terminal, Write python3 manage.py migrate
 * Now you are using the heroku database

 * In settings.py write this, so you can use herokuapp and localhost.
 ALLOWED_HOSTS = ['small-venue-booking-app.herokuapp.com', 'localhost']